Long-range crossed Andreev reflection in topological insulator nanowires proximitized by a superconductor

 In conclusion, we found that mesoscopic TINW devices in which both Pt/Au and Nb leads contact the TINW, metallization effects can result in a potential well that allows the formation of ABSs in the bare-TINW section between normal and superconducting leads.
 We demonstrated that Fabry-Perot-like interference result in an apparent gap closing that shows up when a resonance condition is met, while a hard SC gap at off-resonance signals a robust SC proximity effect.
 Most importantly, we observed negative nonlocal conductance across the Nb-covered section of the TINW, which is a signature of CAR and indicates that the SC correlation extends throughout the Nb-covered section.
 This CAR signal was observed even in a device with 1.5-$\mu$m-long Nb-covered section, which is more than 10 times longer than $\xi_{\rm SC}$.
 This surprisingly long-range CAR effect is possibly due to overlapping ABSs\cite{Hess2023} that are created by disorder and can .extend much beyond $\xi_{\rm SC}$.
 In addition, we found that it is possible to induce superconducting correlations, evinced by CAR, even for $\varphi = \frac{1}{2}(h/e)$ where topological superconductivity is expected.
 Overall, our data demonstrate that nonlocal transport in mesoscopic SC systems reflects a complex interplay of local and global properties, and understanding this interplay in the presence of disorder is vital for using nonlocal transport as a probe of exotic proximity-induced superconductivity.

 \begin{flushleft} {\bf Methods} Large BSTS flakes were exfoliated from a bulk single crystal and then transferred deterministically to a doped Si substrate with a 290-nm thick SiO$_2$ coating layer.
 We use electron-beam lithography (EBL) to define the nanowire pattern and Ar dry-etching to fabricate nanowires from the flakes.
-Nb leads and Pt/Au leads were fabricated separately with a standard EBL process and UHV sputter-deposition.
-Before metallization, the nanowire surface was cleaned by an {\it ex-situ} O$_2$ etching and an {\it in-situ} Ar-plasma cleaning.
+Nb leads and Pt/Au leads were fabricated separately with a standard EBL process and UHV sputter-deposition; \YA{a small overlay error between the two steps caused slight differences in the lengths of the N regions.} Before metallization, the nanowire surface was cleaned by an {\it ex-situ} O$_2$ etching and an {\it in-situ} Ar-plasma cleaning. \YA{Having the N regions of TINW between Nb and Pt/Au gives the tunability of $G_{\rm LL}$ and $G_{\rm RR}$, which is important for the observation of CAR.
+With non-tunable tunnel barriers, CAR is difficult to be observed.}

 {\bf Measurements:} The devices were measured in an Oxford Instruments Trtion 300 dilution refrigerator equiped with a 6-1-1-T superconducting vector magnet.
 Standard low-frequency lock-in technique with dc bias was used to measure the differential conductance (see supplement for details).